Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 This policy applies to all accredited representatives of recognised trade unions and professional organisations.

-Recognised trade unions and professional organisations are those described in the partnership agreement for the NHS Board.
+Recognised trade unions and professional organisations are those listed in the NHS board's partnership agreement.

 Trade union duties and activities

-A large part of an accredited representative's responsibility will be representing staff who are members of their trade union or professional organisation, providing advice and guidance as required.
+A large part of an accredited representative's responsibility will be to represent staff who are members of their trade union or professional organisation, and to provide advice and guidance as required.
 An accredited representative may also require time off to undertake trade union activities, which may include national and local committees or programmes, recruitment, campaigning, or attending branch meetings.

 Trade unions and professional organisations are independent bodies which represent the employment rights and interests of their members: